top of page

 Indoor 2 mile state champion and national qualifier (2015)

-2 x State steeplechase champion (2015, 2016)
+2 x State steeplechase champion (2015, 2016) and national qualifier

 2012 All-South Footlocker Freshman/Sophomore (2nd place)